Make Your Own Kind of Music: Other versions

 In 1972, Barbra Streisand's concert album Live Concert at the Forum featured the medley "Sing"/ "Make Your Own Kind of Music".
 Released as a single, it reached No. 94 on the Billboard Hot 100, and No. 28 on the magazine's Easy Listening chart.
 On her 1973 album Barbra Streisand...And Other Musical Instruments, Streisand sings "Make Your Own Kind of Music" in a medley with "Sing".

+Bobby Sherman recorded a cover of the song on his 1970 album Here Comes Bobby.